dui-luis-alberto-37/labolsa/README.md

 <vdelaluz@enesmorelia.unam.mx>

-Market model using Montecarlo.
-In this version we implement uniform random distribution probabilities for risk of each user in the market.
-We implements the offer-demand law and the maximum-winning and less-lost laws.
-The distribution of money is the same for all users and the stocks in the market are fullfilled in the IOP at the begining of the model.
+Market model using Monte Carlo simulation.
+In this version, we implement uniform random distribution probabilities to represent the risk associated with each user in the market.
+The model incorporates the law of supply and demand, along with rules for maximizing gains and minimizing losses.
+The initial distribution of capital is equal for all users, and stocks in the market are fully allocated during the Initial Public Offering (IPO) at the beginning of the simulation.

 ## License
 The code is licensed under [GNU/GPL v3.0](https://www.gnu.org/licenses/gpl-3.0.html#license-text).